mlflow/mlflow/CONTRIBUTING.rst

   cd mlflow/java
   mvn compile test

-If making API changes, please regenerate API documentation as described in `Writing Docs`_.
+If opening a PR that makes API changes, please regenerate API documentation as described in `Writing Docs`_ and commit the updated docs to your PR branch.

 R